UTS Traditional Chinese Medicine students forced to resume practical classes - Honi Soit

 The current cohort of TCM students will be the last, after UTS terminated the degree in 2019 due to the course being deemed unprofitable.
 As such, current students of the degree have until the end of 2022 to complete their degrees, or else have the past few years of education declared void.
 If the practical lessons go ahead as the Life Sciences Faculty is planning to, students will not have the choice of postponing their studies if they are afraid of contracting COVID-19.

 Today, TCM students received an email from the faculty informing them that students may have the option to do their practical subjects in February instead; yet, the University has not been able to confirm this, leaving students confused and uncertain about the future of their education.
+Woodward told Honi that “this deflection to personal responsibility and choice is bogus.”
+If students were to chose the as-yet unconfirmed February option, they may be disadvantaged when it comes to accessing their placement.

 The UTS EAG is demanding that all unfairly expelled students be reinstated to their degrees, and that UTS postpone all in-person classes until it is safe to hold them.
-In a comment to Honi, UTS Education Officer Ellie Woodward criticised UTS’s decision, saying that “this is a characteristic and horribile display of how ruthlessly UTS handles students and their education.”
+In a comment to Honi, UTS Education Officer Ellie Woodward criticised UTS’s decision, saying that “this is a characteristic and horrible display of how ruthlessly UTS often handles students and their education.”